handlessdude/handfuldude/README.md

 Just enable the webcam and try it out!

-> The event generation and debouncer are enabled!
-Try it out "pointing" on the red button below the webcam block.
+> Currently event generation, debouncer and routing via user menu are enabled!
+Try it out "pointing" on the bookmark-looking button to reveal the menu.

 ## Run the project
 ```sh